 RazorEmporium even came out with their iteration of the 6S where they have polished the surface of the stainless steel version and then plated it with either Nickel, Rhodium, or even 24k gold plating (if you prefer that sort of thing).
 According to them and the customers who have used it improves the overall experience of shaving with the 6S.

 Is Rockwell 6C Razor for beginner wet-shavers?

 A Lot of beginners have that question and it is a fair question if you are going to shell out upwards of $55 instead of just going with a Merkur 34C or a DE89 for around $40.
 In my opinion, the Rockwell 6C safety razor is a very good option for beginners as it is better to start from a mild plate and then test out how aggressive of a razor one can handle while working on their technique.
 I would absolutely recommend Rockwell 6C to beginner wet-shavers out there.

 Rockwell 6C Plate and Blade combinations I use

 Everyone uses and prefers different blades with their DE razors and that’s understandable but here are what blades I most commonly use with different plates of my Rockwell 6C.

-Usually, a Feather hi-stainless blade goes with plate 3 and below on my Rockwell, Gillette Nacet and Voskhod Teflon coated blades work well with these too but I tend to prefer a feather blade for the milder plates.
+Usually, a Feather hi-stainless blade goes with plates 3 and below on my Rockwell, Gillette Nacet, and Voskhod Teflon coated blades work well with these too but I tend to prefer a feather blade for the milder plates.
 Astra SP, Voskhod, or Wilkinson Sword classic with plates 4 and 5, depending on the day and what I feel like using.